marijnh/Eloquent-JavaScript/04_data.md

 and trying to hold on to them separately.

 Most values in JavaScript have properties, the exceptions being `null` and `undefined`.
-Properties are accessed using `value.propName` or `value["propName"]`.
+Properties are accessed using `value.prop` or `value["prop"]`.
 Objects tend to use names for their properties and store more or less a fixed set of them.
-Arrays, on the other hand, usually contain varying numbers of conceptually identical values and use numbers (starting from 0) as the names of their properties.
+Arrays, on the other hand, usually contain varying amounts of conceptually identical values and use numbers (starting from 0) as the names of their properties.

 There _are_ some named properties in arrays, such as `length` and a number of methods.
 Methods are functions that live in properties and (usually) act on the value they are a property of.

-You can iterate over arrays using a special kind of `for` loop (`for (let element of array)`).
+You can iterate over arrays using a special kind of `for` loop—`for (let element of array)`.

-Objects can also serve as maps, associating values with names.
-The `in` operator can be used to find out whether an object contains a property with a given name.

 ## Exercises